 If you read Max Clivefield's recent article on quantum computing and quantum communication, then you've got a head start on most when it comes to understanding entanglement.
 These esoteric areas of technology are likely to become more common in the coming decades, and could revolutionize modern technology.
-I don't think we'll ever have desktop quantum computers or quantum cell phones, but development of these new technologies has the potential to solve major computing challenges.
+I'm skeptical that we'll have desktop quantum computers or quantum cell phones, but these new technologies are worth developing as they have the potential to solve major challenges in basic science and engineering.

 A related area of quantum technology in the fight for quantum supremacy is quantum radar.
 This type of radar is unique and relies on the same phenomenon (which Einstein called "spooky action at a distance") that is used in quantum communication.
 Quantum radar with entanglement received an early US patent in 2008, and the technology is still being pursued by the US, Europe, and China.
 Here's what you need to know about quantum radar and the role engineers are playing in bringing this technology to life.

 There are really two versions of quantum radar, although the version involving quantum entanglement has received a lot of recent attention, probably due to the esoteric nature of this phenomenon.
 The second version of quantum radar relies on quantum homodyne detection, which is just a quantum analog of classical homodyne detection for RF signals.
 Manifestations of both versions are described in this paper on arXiv and in the figure below.
 The goal in both schemes is to determine the range R using the altitudinal angle above the horizon Θ, and a measurement of the phase difference, ϕ, between the emitted and reflected beam.

 Once the emitted photons are reflected from the target, they experience a phase shift ϕ.
 Both methods are interferometric, i.e., they rely on overcoming the Heisenberg and shot-noise limits through an extremely sensitive phase shift measurement.